Capitol Police beef up security for traveling members of Congress

 More than three weeks after the Jan.
 6 breach of the Capitol, Blodgett’s security advisory makes evident the multiplying safety concerns confronting lawmakers — within and outside the Capitol building.

-Supporters of former president Donald Trump continue to aim vitriol at members of Congress willing to consider sanctioning him for his alleged role in inciting the riot.
-And Democrats have grown increasingly concerned about the reluctance of some Republican lawmakers’ refusal to comply with new security screenings outside the House chamber.
+Supporters of former president Donald Trump continue to aim vitriol at members of Congress willing to consider sanctioning him for his role in inciting the riot.
+And Democrats have grown increasingly concerned about the reluctance of some Republican lawmakers to comply with new security screenings outside the House chamber.

-House Speaker Nancy Pelosi (D-Calif.) referenced the need to beef up security during a news conference Thursday, while suggesting that even colleagues in the Capitol could be dangerous.
+House Speaker Nancy Pelosi (D-Calif.) referenced the need to beef up security Thursday during a news conference, while suggesting that even colleagues in the Capitol could be dangerous.
 “The enemy is within the House of Representatives, a threat that members are concerned about, in addition to what is happening outside,” she said.

 On Friday Rep. Cori Bush (D-Mo.) said she decided to move her office away from freshman Rep. Marjorie Taylor Greene (R-Ga.), a promoter of misinformation with a history of racist and anti-Semitic comments, for “my team’s safety.”